Allergic Reaction To Hair Dye – £4800 Settlement

 She developed skin irritation on her neck and scalp, and her hair was also damaged.

-Suing a hairdresser can be a difficult business.
+Claiming compensation for hair damage can be a difficult business.

 So it is important to instruct a solicitor with the right experience.